-For the sake of the citizenry and the politicians, public grievances in the form of remonstrances may be the highest evenly divisible number (all for a three-province Commonwealth) seems a bit obtuse (yet educational requirements may not be exempted here); however, it is important (similar to judges) that the positions default.
+Commonwealth Default Selecting four magisters from July with the highest prime numbers and one minister from August with the highest evenly divisible number (all for a three-province Commonwealth) seems a bit obtuse (yet educational requirements may not be exempted here); however, it is important (similar to judges) that the positions default.
 A certain amount of special interest needs to be avoided for these particular services.
-Also, candidates who do not want to take office may default to the Commonwealthmeaning, they would prefer to stay close to market abundance in order to study and/or support the economy.
+Also, candidates who do not want to take office may default to the Commonwealthmeaning, they would prefer to stay close to market abundance in order to study and/or support the economy. .